Posh007/D3-Challenge/README.md

 * state abbreviations in the circles.

-* cCreated and situated axes and labels to the left and bottom of the chart.
+* created and situated axes and labels to the left and bottom of the chart.

 * Note: `python -m http.server` was used to run the visualization and host the page at `localhost:8000` web browser.

 - - -

-### Bonus: Impress the Boss (Optional Assignment)
+### Bonus: Impress the Boss (Optional)

 Created an interactive graphic using selected data.